AbstractThinker0/tadabor-desktop/README.md

 - Node.js
 - npm

-Once you have satisfied the prerequisites, you can install and start the application.
 Clone the app, and from its directory run:

 1. `npm install`
 2. `npm run start`